error-tracker/yii2-log-target/README.md

 ],
 ```

-When your error is reported onto Error Tracker, it will be saved with a
+When an error is reported onto Error Tracker, it will be saved with a
 `Reference`.
-This is your users session id.
-This is also the id you can use to
+This is your user's session id, and is also the id you can use to
-trace the error in your file log where you can find more information about the
+trace the error in your file log where you can find more information about that error
 error.

 ## Using Yii2's log functions